 There remains a continued threat of sea mines in the wider Black Sea.
-In relation to MCM operations, some reports note the complexity of the issue, an uncertain estimate of the overall number of mines, could be 1000 or more (possibly 50/50 placed by both Russia and Ukraine).
+In relation to MCM operations, these are understood to be undertaken in the waters of Romania, Bulgaria and Turkey as part of combined MCM efforts and in Ukrainian waters by Ukrainian naval forces.
 Reports indicating near daily calls to national emergency services, in the countries bordering the Black Sea of possible minesightings highlight the underlining complexity.
 However, it must also be noted that not all calls turn out to be actual mines.